 The conditional green card has an expiration date of two years from the date issued.
 Investors must submit their I-829 petitions within three months prior to expiration.
 Pine State Regional Center will supply all supporting evidence regarding the Limited Partnership, capital investment and newly created jobs to submit with the I-829 petition.
 Once the I-829 petition is filed with the USCIS, conditional permanent residency is extended for one year.

 Yes.
-If an investor’s I-526 petition is denied, the full investment amount will be refunded from the escrow account back to the account from which the funds originated.
+If an investor’s I-526 petition is denied, the full investment amount will be refunded back to the account from which the funds originated.
 Once an investor’s I-526 has been approved, the investor must remain in the investment for the remainder of the term to receive repayment of the investment.
 Certain administrative and processing fees are not refundable.
 The exact terms of the administrative fees are outlined in the offering documentation and partnership agreement and should be reviewed carefully before an investment is made.